dylansward/SWEN261-Famine_Now/docs/DesignDoc.md

 ### Purpose

 The project is a website that users can go to and give donations to resolution efforts for various famines.
 One important user group is the admin, who needs to be able to add, delete, and update information of the different famines in order for users to contribute to current efforts.
-The other important group are the helpers, who want to contribute to specific efforts and are using this website to do so.
+The most important group, however, are the helpers, who want to contribute to specific efforts and are using this website to do so.

->  _**[Sprint 4]** Provide a very brief statement about the project and the most
-> important user group and user goals._

 ### Glossary and Acronyms
-> _**[Sprint 4]** Provide a table of terms and acronyms._

 | Term | Definition |
 |------|------------|
 | SPA | Single Page |

 ## Requirements